ciaa/doc/README.md

 During the development of new modules and not completed documentation may be found in the CIAA Project WebPage: http://www.proyecto-ciaa.com.ar.
 Once the documentation becomes stable is added to this documentation repo.

+<h2>Download generated Documentation</h2>

+If you do not want to generate the documentation yourself, you may want to try our Jenkins output.
+For each commit on this repo the HTML and PDFs are generated automatically and can be downloaded from: http://ciaa1.uns.edu.ar/jenkins/job/Documentation/

 <h2>Dependencies to build the documentation</h2>

 This documentation is based on **DocBook** you will need the following packages in Linux to generate pdfs and htmls